 Speaking of comfy, For this month’s Secret Recipe Club, I was assigned the blog Quick and Easy, Cheap and Healthy.
 I think every word in that title is the antithesis of my blog.
-BUT, I loved her blog, especially a section called ‘Better Than The Box’ which basically means your favorite boxed foods like JELL-O or cookies, made from scratch.
+BUT, I love her blog, especially a section called ‘Better Than The Box’ which basically means your favorite boxed foods like JELL-O or cookies, are made from scratch.
 Once I saw this Mac ‘n Cheese, it was all over for me.
-Comfort food at it’s best.
+Comfort food at its best.

 At first, I was eyeing these sweet potato peel fries, in her Food Waste Fridays post (love all the cool ideas, sections, and tips she has) using the flesh of the sweet potato to make her sweet potato rice pudding, from one of her Secret Recipe Club assignments.
-A great way to use the whole sweet potato – BUT, again, once I saw the Stovetop Mac ‘n Cheese – it was love at first sight, and you can’t ignore love at first sight, even if it is only food and food probably won’t be sending you flowers or spooning you in bed.
-However, you will be spooning it…. into your mouth – or forking, whatever.
+It’s a great way to use the whole sweet potato.
+But, again, once I saw her stove top Macaroni and Cheese, it was love at first sight, and you can’t ignore love at first sight, even if it’s only food and food probably won’t be sending you flowers or spooning you in bed.
+However, you will be spooning it – into your mouth, or forking it, or whatever.

-One thing that caught my eye was the use of honey mustard in lieu of dijon or regular mustard, which is usually the norm.
-I call this the ‘secret’ ingredient that really makes it pop.
-An underlying bit of sweetness that doesn’t affect the macaroni cheese flavor you’re used to, but makes you ponder it;
+One thing that caught my eye in this macaroni and cheese was the use of honey mustard in lieu of dijon or regular mustard, which is usually the norm.
+I call this the ‘secret’ ingredient because it really makes it pop.
+An underlying, subtle bit of sharp sweetness that doesn’t affect the macaroni and cheese flavor you’re used to, but makes you ponder and relish it;

 “Hmmm..what is it that’s making this taste even better?”

-Not to mention, this is one creamy Mac n’ Cheese (I call it better than Boston Market, K or Annie’s O mac ‘n cheese)..and so quick to make, I doubt any of you who try it will go back to the boxed version as much as you usually do..the one we’ve all grown up eating at some point – although it stopped tasting like cheese a long time ago, at least for me.
+Not to mention, this is one creamy macaroni and cheese (I call it better than Boston Market, K or Annie’s O macaroni and cheese), and so quick to make, I doubt any of you who try this version will look to the boxed macaroni and cheese as much as you usually do -the one we’ve all grown up eating at some point, although it stopped tasting like cheese a long time ago, at least for me.